Etdescamps/tinymaes/README.md

 of the `mu` best individuals.
 The identifier of the first individual is `0`, and those of the k-th individual is `k-1`.

-This list can be obtained by using the function `heapsort_mu`:
+This list can be obtained by using the function `heapsort_mu` that is declared in the `heapsort.h` header:

 ```C
 heapsort_mu(F, nObjectives, lambda, idx, mu)